-I have a background in marketing and before my son was born I was fortunate to have the opportunity to start my own business, a mobile boutique that sold accessories, jewelry, home goods and more…all made by small batch artisans.
+I have a background in marketing and before my son was born I was fortunate to have the opportunity to start my own boutique business.
 If you’ve noticed a lot of small business promotion here during COVID and even before that, it’s because I know firsthand how tough running a small business can be.

 When my son was born, my business was 2 years old and still getting off the ground.
-My husband was commuting daily to Boston and I had a difficult time balancing my childcare needs with running the business.
-Ultimately I closed the business after Cole’s first birthday.
+I had a difficult time balancing my childcare needs with running the business.
+Ultimately I closed the business after his first birthday.
 I love being a stay-at-home mom.
 I only ever wanted to have one child, so having the opportunity to spend so much time with him before he goes to school is wonderful.
 But like many stay-at-home moms, I was missing the daily connection with other grown-ups.
 When I discovered The Local Moms Network, I knew a hyper-local site for Massachusetts’ North Shore would be a great fit and I signed on with them to start it.